 * Big fans of tacos and other Mexican cuisine?
 Plant cilantro.

 * Does your family have a sweet tooth?
 Plant a mint garden with peppermint and spearmint to naturally sweeten fruit and drinks.

 In addition to herbs, think about incorporating spices that can add wonderful flavor to your meals.
 They are much healthier options than sugar, salt and saturated fats.

 Ginger, nutmeg, allspice and cinnamon are wonderful spices to add while baking.
 Additionally, cinnamon can sweeten a variety of dishes including apples, bananas, sweet potatoes, oatmeal, whole-grain toast and root vegetables.
 Sprinkle cinnamon on Greek yogurt and honey for a naturally sweetened snack.
-Consider adding nutmeg to fruits such as apples, blueberries and peaches, or add ginger to dishes such as stir-fry and sweet potatoes.
+Consider adding nutmeg to fruits such as apples, blueberries and peaches, or add ginger to disease such as stir-fry and sweet potatoes.

 Want to add a little heat?
 Try adding curry, cumin and red pepper to soups, stews and sauces for an extra kick.

 Although spices can be added at any point in the cooking process, fresh herbs are typically not added until the end of preparing a dish, as doing so helps maintain the natural flavor of the herbs you are using.
 An exception to this is when using herbs for baking, in which case they are typically added before cooking.

 There are endless opportunities to grow herbs and incorporate cooking with herbs and spices, providing an opportunity for healthy eating and fun activities with your family.
 For more information on cooking with herbs, reach out to your local agricultural extension office or look for books at your local bookstore/library.
 Additionally, the United States Department of Agriculture (www.usda.gov) has great information on incorporating herbs and spices into your diet.